 - Ideal scheduling: Sleep whenever feeling tired enough, some days or all days can be polyphasic with at least 2 sleeps or monophasic with random added naps on certain days

-This schedule consists of any polyphasic schedules or subpatterns that do not reduce total sleep while impossible to be categorized into any specific sleep patterns that have already been established.
+This schedule consists of any polyphasic schedules or subpatterns that do not reduce total sleep while impossible to be categorized into any current specific sleep patterns.
 This type of polyphasic sleep has been documented in one study3.
-However, in that study, the investigated sleepers were those who slept and woke up after short periods of time (coined as Random-living schedule by Claudio Stampi) and they slept at unusual times during the day, which is a rarer Random variant of sleeping with multiple short core sleeps (~2h).
+However, in that study, the investigated sleepers were those who slept and woke up after short periods of time (coined as Random-living schedule by Claudio Stampi); they also slept at unusual times during the day, which is a rarer Random variant of sleeping with multiple short core sleeps (~2h).¬†

-There are better polyphasic sleep schedules to attempt than Random sleep, with more consistency and more chance at successful adaptation as well as better sleep quality.
+There are better polyphasic sleep schedules to attempt than Random sleep; they have more consistency, more adaptation success chance and better sleep quality.¬†

 COMPARISON between NON-REDUCING and REDUCING POLYPHASIC SCHEDULES

-- Safe for underages.
-These individuals are still growing and need more sleep than adults, so non-reducing schedules (mostly Biphasic sleep) are safer choices if sleep times are kept consistent enough.
+- Safe for¬†underage.
+These individuals are still growing and need more sleep than adults, so non-reducing schedules (mostly Biphasic sleep) are safer choices if sleep times are consistent enough.

 - Resistant to sickness.
-Total sleep will automatically return to the previous healthy state when the body has fully recovered without the need to use extensive alarm setups like on reducing sleep schedules.
+Total sleep will automatically return to the previous healthy state when the body has fully recovered.
+Adapters will likely not need to use extensive alarm setups like on reducing sleep schedules.
 Adaptation can resume and is less affected than reducing sleep schedules.

-- Potential downside (3): Sleep onset is also expected to be longer compared to that of reducing sleep schedules, because of lower sleep pressure overall (e.g, it is common to fall asleep on E3 much faster than monophasic or E1).
-Therefore, falling asleep in naps can get more difficult and short naps are usually much lighter.
+- Potential¬†downside (3): Sleep onset is also likely longer¬†compared to that of reducing sleep schedules.
+This is because of the lower sleep pressure overall (e.g, it is common to fall asleep on E3 much faster than monophasic or E1).
+Therefore, falling asleep in naps can get more difficult and short naps are usually much lighter.¬†

-Conclusively, non-reducing schedules are likely safe long-term (except completely random schedules), as all sleep stages are preserved.
+Conclusively, non-reducing schedules are likely safe long-term (except completely random schedules), thanks to the preservation of all sleep stages.¬†

 - Vivid/Lucid dreaming.
 These schedules also promise more vivid dreams with REM naps, more chances to recall dreams to great details and much deeper sleeps thanks to repartitioning with a higher % of SWS and REM sleep and lower % of light sleep in all sleeps.

-- Potential downside (1): A strict adaptation regime is required for the body to learn to get in REM and SWS into different sleeps as sleep is reduced.
-Moving sleeps around during adaptation will only lead to failures because sleep is not stabilized and the body fails to recognize sleep times.
+- Potential¬†downside (1): A strict adaptation regime is required¬†for the body to learn to get in REM and SWS into different sleeps as total sleep reduces.
+Moving sleeps around during adaptation will only lead to failures; this is because sleep architecture is unstable.
+In addition, the body fails to recognize sleep times.
 Thus, it is necessary to plan ahead different important events in life if one attempts to adapt to a reducing sleep schedule.
-Adaptation can also be very difficult depending on schedules and other individual factors.
+Adaptation can also be very difficult depending on schedules and other individual factors.¬†

-- Potential downside (2): Reversed adaptation.
-Extreme events that force certain sleeps to be skipped entirely or sickness for a couple days can reset the adapted state, reverting sleepers back to the previous sleep deprived stage.
+- Potential¬†downside (2): Reversed adaptation.
+Extreme events that force skipping certain sleeps entirely or sickness for a couple days can reset the adapted state.
+This would eventually revert sleepers back to the previous sleep deprived stage.¬†

 Main author: GeneralNguyen